 “As a student or young alumni with not that much expendable income, you may feel like it’s not worth the effort to make a small gift,” Nelson said, “but gift matching and giving challenges allow your gift of any size to have more power than it would on its own.
 Collectively, we can come together to enhance Illinois State.”

-Julia Gramont, a second-year master’s student in communication at Illinois State, is excited for the ways that Redbird Philanthropy Week and Birds Give Back will demonstrate to students the power they have to come together and grow the Illinois State community through philanthropy.
+Hannah Uranich, a senior student in public relations at Illinois State, is excited for the ways that Redbird Philanthropy Week and Birds Give Back will demonstrate to students the power they have to come together and grow the Illinois State community through philanthropy.

 Join us for the following Redbird Philanthropy events across campus!

-- Philanthropy Exhibits: Monday, February 25–Friday, March 1 Bone Student Center, Student Fitness Center, Milner Library.
+- Philanthropy Exhibits: Monday, February 24–Friday, February 28 Bone Student Center (Spotlight), Milner Library.
 Explore visual exhibits to see how philanthropy is impacting your Redbird experience

-- Become a Redbird Philanthropist: Thursday, Feb.
-28 Bone Student Center, Linkins Dining Center, Watterson Dining Center 10 a.m.–2 p.m.
-Stop by a mobile giving station and become a Redbird Philanthropist by making your gift of any size to during Birds Give Back.
+- Become a Redbird Philanthropist: Thursday, February 27, 10 a.m.–2 p.m.
+Bone Student Center (outside Qdoba), Linkins Dining Center, Watterson Dining Center.
+Stop by a mobile giving station and become a Redbird Philanthropist by making your gift of any size during Birds Give Back.
 Credit, debit and Redbird card dollars will be accepted.
 All donors will receive an exclusive Reggie patch and gifts of $15 or more will receive a pair of Redbird socks while supplies last!

-- Thank A Redbird Philanthropist: Friday, March 1 Bone Student Center, Student Fitness Center, Milner Library 10 a.m.–2p.m.
-Stop by one of our thank you writing tables and share your note of thanks with a Redbird Philanthropists.
-Free cookies and drinks for students who join us to thank a Redbird donor!
+- Thank A Redbird Philanthropist: Friday, February 28, 10 a.m.–2 p.m.
+Bone Student Center (Spotlight) and Milner Library.
+Stop by one of our thank you tables and share your note of thanks with a Redbird Philanthropist.
+Free cookies for all who join us to thank a Redbird donor!